The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 Your fish will be able to act ‘normal’ and adapt for a short period of time.

-However, their energy reserves will become depleted, more hormone imbalances will occur, and their immune system will become suppressed–massively increasing their chance of contracting a disease.
+However, their energy reserves will become depleted, increasing their chance of contracting a disease.

 There’s a Lack of Oxygen

 Smaller tanks means less water, less water means less oxygen.
-Small tanks have limited surface water and less movement, which can prevent enough gas exchange taking place between the water and the atmosphere.
+Small tanks have limited surface water and no water movement, which can prevent enough gas exchange taking place between the water and the atmosphere.

 But, guess what, just like the advertising said… a tiny self-cleaning tank cannot accommodate any of these.